FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/33_task.md

 ## Introduction
 In this task, there are multiple VPCs in the same region that have one instance each.
 Transit Gateway is configured with multiple Transit Gateway Route Tables.
 You will need to create the appropriate VPC attachment associations and propagations to the correct TGW Route Tables, FW policy, and update BPG configuration on the independent FortiGates.

 In this scenario the FortiGates are completely independent of each other (not clustered, nor sharing config/sessions, etc.) and are showing different connectivity options to attach remote locations to Transit Gateway.
-VPN attachments can be used to connect to any IPsec capable device located anywhere.
+VPN attachments can be used to connect to any IPsec capable device reachable over the Internet.
 TGW Connect attachments require a private path to reach a VM deployed in a VPC or HW/VM deployed on premise and must be reachable over Direct Connect (a dedicated, private circuit).

 ![](image-tgw-dynamic-example.png)